jonotuke/BREADR/paper.md

 We concede that `BREADR` has the same limitations of any method that relies on estimating the pairwise-mismatch: namely that estimating the average pairwise-mismatch rate for two unrelated individuals is both difficult to do (and to assess), and is not likely to be constant over large pedigrees, or across populations.
 We also identify a need to consider the empirical variability of the expected pairwise-mismatch rate for k-degree relatives that can be observed in large modern datasets.
 However, we encourage researchers to consider these limitations when using `BREADR`, as well as to use multiple methods for estimating relatedness.

 The usefulness for researchers to be able assign statistical confidence to each and every estimated degree of relatedness, even in cases when coverage is extremely low, is critical when reconstructing a pedigree.
 We have also shown that when `BREADR` misclassifies genetic relationships, it is due to a true closer genetic relationship (third-degree genetic relationships were misclassified as unrelated).
 The easy-to-use R-implementation of our method makes `BREADR` an attractive, and statistically rigorous tool for researchers in archaeogenetics to employ.

+# Data Description

+The genetic data is real, but anonymised, ancient DNA data produced in house at the Max Planck Institute for Evolutionary Anthropology, in Leipzig, Germany.
+The data comes from a site dated to 2350 BCE.
+The data was produced using the Illumina sequencing platform, and after adapter trimming, reads were aligned to the human reference genome GRCh37 using BWA[li2009fast] as implemented in EAGER[peltzer2016eager].
+Sequence reads were filtered for a minimum sequence length of 35 and a mapping quality of at least 25.
+Data was genotyped using pileupCaller[https://github.com/stschiff/sequenceTools/tree/master/src/SequenceTools] using a random pseudohaploid call for each position on the 1240k capture assay[mathieson2015genome].
+The processed genotype data can be found at: https://github.com/jonotuke/BREADR/tree/master/data-raw/.

+# Author Contributions

+Adam B. Rohrlach conceived, designed and implemented the method, wrote the paper, prepared the figures, performed the computation work, reviewed drafts of the paper and edited submissions.

+Jonathan Tuke conceived the method, created and submitted the package to CRAN, reviewed drafts of the paper and edited submissions.

+Divya Ratan Popli created and implemented the computations for benchmarking the accuracy and performance of the method, reviewed drafts of the paper and edited submissions.

+Wolfgang Haak conceived the method, reviewed drafts of the paper and edited submissions.

 # Acknowledgements